conphyture/LSL2joy/README.md

 Make sure `uinput` module is loaded: `sudo modprobe uinput`.
 Run script with sudo for permissions.

-To link classifier output to LSL output in openvibe: set `` in `~/.config/openvibe/openviberc` and use a "Matrix Transpose" box in-between.
+To link classifier output to LSL output in openvibe: set `Designer_AllowUpCastConnection = True` in `~/.config/openvibe/openviberc` and use a "Matrix Transpose" box in-between.